obsidian-community/obsidian-full-calendar/README.md

 ### Support for multiple calendars with different colors

 Easy enough.
 Add and remove calendars in your settings, each calendar has its own folder in your Vault.

+### Mobile UI Optimizations

+Full Calendar is usable on mobile at the moment, but there are some UX improvements to make it look better on small screens.

 ### Create event notes with a template